Deadcows/MyBox/README.md

 ### MustBeAssigned:
 Previously I used a lot of Debug.Assert() in Awake to ensure that all desired values are assigned through inspector.
 Now I just use MustBeAssigned.

-This one also works with value types and show error message in Console if value is null or default.
+It triggers on value types with default values, null refs, empty arrays and strings
 ```c#
 [MustBeAssigned]
 public MonoBehaviour MyScript;